idreamsi/Yee-Light-Blue/README.md

-Yee-Light-Blue
+YeeLight-Blue
 ==============

-Writing library for yee light blue using python for raspberry pi
+Writing library for YeeLight Blue using python for raspberry pi

 - Enabling Raspberry Pi to control Yee Light Blue freely.